 I also provide critical advice on real estate and environmental issues associated with electric, gas and renewable energy projects.
 I’ve represented project developers and equity investors in wind, solar and geothermal energy facilities coast-to-coast.
 These complex deals involve real estate, environmental, zoning, land use entitlement and governmental permitting and require me to work collaboratively with our multi-disciplinary client teams.

-Health care related real estate work is very active right now and will continue to be as the health care industry reacts to the implementation of governmental programs.
-I have developed a deep understanding of the industry from years working with hospitals, physician groups and others in the health care industry that enables me to provide practical advice to my clients.
-I am also very interested in big data, both as an asset class and as an intelligence tool.
-The demand for big data facilities continues to grow.
-These facilities have unique requirements relating to energy and infrastructure and may be developed on brownfield sites, all areas in which I have extensive experience.
+Health care-related real estate work continues to be very active as the health care industry reacts to the implementation of governmental programs.
+I have developed a deep understanding of the industry from years of working with hospitals, physician groups and others in the health care industry that enables me to provide practical advice to my clients.
+I also expect to see more adaptive re-use of excess retail assets that are returning to the market as a result of business model adjustments and right-sizing of footprints by retailers.

 New York Law School, J.D., magna cum laude (Editor, New York Law School Law Review)